esl/MongooseIM/doc/Advanced-configuration.md

 # vm.args

 This file contains parameters passed directly to the Erlang VM.
-It can be found in `[MongooseIM root]/rel/files/`.
+To configure it, go to `[MongooseIM root]/rel/files/`.

-Section below describes the default options.
+Let's explore the default options/

 ## Options